cjpbirkbeck/st/README.md

 ### Theming

-Colours come from the [Oceanic Material](https://github.com/rahulpatel/oceanic-material-iterm) theme from [iTerm2 Color Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes/).
-Specifically, it comes from a conversion the termite theme with [terminal.sexy](https://www.terminal.sexy)
+Colours are based off of the [Oceanic Material](https://github.com/rahulpatel/oceanic-material-iterm) theme from [iTerm2 Color Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes/).
+Specifically, it comes from a conversion the termite theme with [terminal.sexy](https://www.terminal.sexy).

+Not that I have changed some of the colours to be easier to read.
+Specifically, color5 (normal Magenta) was originally `#8800a0` and color7 (normal White) was `#a4a4a4`.

 |Colours|  Normal   |  Bright   |
 |-------|-----------|-----------|